Giglio256/SillyTavern-Tracker-Enhanced-Regex/README.md

 An advanced, feature-rich tracker extension for SillyTavern that provides comprehensive character and scene monitoring with intelligent automation, drag-and-drop field management, and dynamic template generation.

+## Changelog
+28-09-2025
+- No longer automatically send a tracker generation request when you merely open an old chat.
+   - This is because SillyTavern uses dry-run during reconstruction of a chat page when you open an old chat.
+The extension treated it as a real new message.
+The original likely behaved the same way; I just added a guard.
+   - This should save one tracker generation every time you open an old chat.
+- Added groundwork for the upcoming narrative lifecycle system (character birth → growth → death) in `src/sillyTavernHelper.js` and `src/ui/developmentTestUI.js`.

 ## 🚀 Enhanced Features

 This enhanced version significantly expands upon the original tracker with major improvements and new capabilities: